cri-o/cri-o/docs/crio.8.md

 Shows a list of commands or help for one command

+## check

+Check CRI-O storage directory for errors.

+This command can also repair damaged containers, images and layers.

+By default, the data integrity of the storage directory is verified, which can be an I/O and CPU-intensive operation.
+The --quick option can be used to reduce the number of checks run.

+When using the --repair option, especially with the --force option, CRI-O and any currently running containers should be stopped if possible to ensure no concurrent access to the storage directory occurs.

+The --wipe option can be used to automatically attempt to remove containers and images on a repair failure.
+This option, combined with the --force option, can be used to entirely remove the storage directory content in case of irrecoverable errors.
+This should be used as a last resort, and similarly to the --repair option, it's best if CRI-O and any currently running containers are stopped.

+**--age, -a**="": Maximum allowed age for unreferenced layers (default: "24h")

+**--force, -f**: Remove damaged containers

+**--quick, -q**: Perform only quick checks

+**--repair, -r**: Remove damaged images and layers

+**--wipe, -w**: Wipe storage directory on repair failure

 ## config

 Outputs a commented version of the configuration file that could be used